Kshitiz-GrittyGit/MLOPS_Metaflow_Mlflow_Project/README.md

 The dataset is a minimal multiclass classification dataset.

-# Data and proces overview
+# Data and process overview

 The data contains certain features of a penguine like culmen_length, culmen_width, island etc. and our model predict the penguine type out of Chinstrip, Bescoe, Gentoo.